KATHAKALI

 The

 makeup is very elaborate.
-It is so elaborate that it
+It is so elaborate that it is

-available.
-The white is made from rice flour, the red
+white is made from rice flour, the red is made from Vermilion

-is made from Vermilion (a red earth such as cinnabar).
+(a red earth such as cinnabar).
+The black is made from

-The black is made from soot.
-The colours are not merely
+soot.
+The colours are not merely decoration, but are also

-decoration, but are also a means of portraying characters.
+a means of portraying characters.
+For instance, red on

-For instance, red on the feet is used to symbolise evil
+the feet is used to symbolise evil character and evil

 MUSIC

-- The music of Kathakali has some similarity to the
+- The music of Kathakali has some similarity to the larger

-sangeet); however the instrumentation is decidedly different.
+however the instrumentation is decidedly different.
+Its

-instruments such as chenda, idakka, and shuddha madalam.
+such as chenda, idakka, and shuddha madalam.

 CONCLUSION